nyanpasu64/exotracker-cpp/src/DESIGN.md

 ### Windows

-MinGW and Clang are supported (MSVC used to be supported, but has been dropped).
+MSVC, Clang, and MinGW are supported.
 Clang compiles main.cpp very slowly because of CLI11 command-line handling. clang-cl is not supported because it doesn't understand all MSVC flags.
-Clang with GCC ABI is not tested.
+Clang with GCC ABI works as of 2021-04, but is not regularly tested.

-If you want an optimized build with .pdb debug symbols, compile under Clang under Release (or RelWithDebInfo) configuration.
+If you want an optimized build with .pdb debug symbols, compile under MSVC or Clang under Release (or RelWithDebInfo) configuration.

 ### Does RelWithDebugInfo slow down the binary?